wjdanalharthi/MENA_GeoJSON/README.md

 # MENA_GeoJSON
-composing a database of MENA countries and their regions/states/provinces boundries in GeoJSON
+composing a database of MENA countries and their regions/states/provinces boundries in GeoJSON.

 ## MENA Countries
 - Algeria